Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 The definition of causation implies a contrast between all individuals treated vs all individuals untreated.
 Association implies a contrast between the treated and the untreated of the original diamond.

-Put another way, inference about causation is concerned with the counterfactual worlds, like "what would be the risk if everybody been treated/untreated?"
-Inference for association is concerned with questions in the actual world, like "what is the risk in the treated/untreated?"
+Put another way, inference about causation is concerned with the counterfactual worlds, like "What would be the risk if everybody been treated/untreated?"
+Inference for association is concerned with questions in the actual world, like "What is the risk in the treated/untreated?"

-Association uses a conditional probability, namely being conditioned on having actually received treatment value a (A=a) causation is unconditional , or marginal probability, the risk of $$Y^a$$ in the entire population.
+Association uses a conditional probability, namely being conditioned on having actually received treatment value a (A=a) causation is unconditional, or marginal probability, the risk of $$Y^a$$ in the entire population.

 Therefore, association is defined by a different risk in two disjoint subsets of the population determined by the individuals’ actual treatment value (A = 1 or A = 0), whereas causation is defined by a different risk in the same population under two different treatment values (a = 1 or a = 0).